 The Dupe: The best dupe is a product from Biossance.
 The Biossance Squalane + 10% Lactic Acid Resurfacing Night Serum utilizes lactic acid to exfoliate and squalane to moisturize the skin.

 What’s The Catch?
 The Drunk Elephant Protini Powerpeptide Serum has a whopping 77 ingredients!
 The Biossance only has 19.
 By using the Biossance serum you are missing out on the peptides, amino acids, and some skin conditioning oils.

 Other Options: The Ordinary Lactic Acid 10% + HA

 Drunk Elephant A-Passioni™ Retinol Cream Dupe vs. CeraVe Skin Renewing Retinol Face Cream Serum

 The Original: Drunk Elephant’s retinol cream is formulated with vegan retinol, a peptide blend, and ceramides.
 DE isn’t specific about the form of their vegan retinol, but they do claim a 1% concentration.
 The DE formula also contains a handful of different oils to help reduce the irritation from the high concentration of retinol.
 This retinoid product is strong.
 Only people that have built up a tolerance to retinol should use this product.

 What’s The Catch?
-The CeraVe Skin Renewing Retinol Face Cream Serum doesn’t specify the percentage making it is impossible to know how closely the active ingredients match the DE.
+The CeraVe Skin Renewing Retinol Face Cream Serum doesn’t specify the percentage making it impossible to know how closely the active ingredients match the DE.
 Also, the CeraVe formulation includes silicones and hydrogenated palm oil.

-Shop Drunk Elephant
+Shop Drunk Elephant at Sephora

 Shop The Dupes